In these uncertain times, the Tacoma area is finding hope in CityU alumnus, Kwabi Amoah-Forson, also known as the...READ MORE

 Recently, we caught up with one of our graduates, Chris Woods, who received a principal certification from CityU of Seattle.
 Chris is the principal of Capital High School in Olympia, Washington.
 The 1,332-student school serves the northwest corner of Thurston County, and about 20 percent of its students are from the neighboring K-8 Griffin school district.
-According to one elementary school principal in the area, in this news article, Capital High School is a “very powerful” school; and has “an impact on the entire west side of Olympia.”
+According to one elementary school principal in the area, Capital High School is a “very powerful” school; and has “an impact on the entire west side of Olympia.”

 When our alumni manager, Alex Webster, connected with him, here is what Chris had to say:

 City University of Seattle (CU): Why did you become an educator or when did you know education was the field for you?

 Chris Woods (CW): I knew I wanted to work with kids at a young age.
 I had the opportunity to work in a classroom with students who had special needs when I was in third grade.
 That experience helped me to realize I wanted to do this more.
 I figured out that teaching was the direction I was heading when I went to college.

 CU: In the classroom vs. administration.
 What motivated you to pursue your leadership post?